heyitspaul/se357-final-project/README.md

 # Engineering Web-based Systems Final Project

-This was my submission for my Engineering Web-based Systems class' final project, course SE-357 at Monmouth Univeristy.
+This was my submission for my Engineering Web-based Systems class' final project, course SE-357 at Monmouth University.

 The assignment was to essentially create an Amazon clone using PHP and MySQL with multiple user types with different permissions.